 ICF International worked with International Resources Group and the U.S. Agency for International Development (USAID) to assist Asia and Middle East missions in planning, implementation, and evaluation of programs implemented under USAID's Global Climate Change Initiative.
 The project had three specific objectives:

 - To enable the Asia Bureau to provide short-term technical assistance on topics such as climate change adaptation, climate change integration within the development portfolio, monitoring and evaluation (M&E), and infrastructure development

-- To provide USAID Missions in Asia with information on climate change and to communicate region-wide environmental threats, changes, and opportunities, some of which are related to infrastructure development
+- To provide USAID Missions in Asia with information on climate change and to communicate regionwide environmental threats, changes, and opportunities, some of which are related to infrastructure development

-ICF will support the project with development of climate data, analysis of infrastructure projects, and monitoring and evaluation in accordance with USAID procedures
+- To support USAID with the integration of climate change throughout the Asia development portfolio and to support the project with development of climate data, analysis of infrastructure projects, and M&E in accordance with USAID procedures

 Related Market + Service Offerings